DandelionSprout/adfilt/Wiki/List of tools.md

 # Internet Explorer's Tracking Protection List feature
 Starting with Internet Explorer 9, and also being present in 10 and 11, is a feature called <i>Tracking Protection List</i>.
 It was originally targeted towards those who didn't like trackers, and featured such lists as EasyPrivacy (made by the EasyList team).

 There have been attempts at making use of the function to block ads, which has gone so-so.
 The lists have a different syntax than that of typical adblock lists, which makes conversion difficult.
-Moreover it usually cannot block all elements either, only some of them; and I haven't had much luck with finding substantial documentation on the matter.
+Moreover it usually cannot block all elements either.

 Lists are added to the feature by clicking on (or pasting and opening) special Javascript links that only work in Internet Explorer; and once they have been added, they can be managed through [the settings interface](https://www.howtogeek.com/73545/avoid-being-tracked-on-the-internet-using-tracking-protection-list-in-ie9/).